carlosolarte/EventB2Maude/examples/README.md

 ## Gear System

+(Directory `mechanical-systems`).
 The file `gear-system.b` contains the probabilistic model of the controller for a landing gear system presented in [1].
 The experiment allows for answering the following questions:
 * What is the probability of ending the maneuver with the doors open (property `doors=open`)?
 The The answer is 0.0, i.e., the doors of the system are always closed after the end of the sequences.